realworldocaml/book/en/compiler-frontend.md

 extensively, which usually have larger type signature to cover all their methods.

-As a result, the suggested approach is to only compile with `-principal` occasionally to check if your code is compliant.
 If compiling in principal mode works, it is guaranteed that the program will pass type checking in non-principal mode too.
+For this reason, the
+<command>corebuild</command> wrapper script activates principal mode by
+default, preferring stricter type inference over a small loss in compilation speed and extra disk space usage.

 Bear in mind that the `cmi` files generated in principal mode differ from the default mode.
 Try to ensure that you compile your whole project with it